Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/README.md

 ### [CS 3280 -- HCI](https://github.com/Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/blob/main/CS3280/cs3280.md)
 ## To Do:
 - [ ] Due 24th sep ---- Deliverable #3: Individual Report
+- [ ] Do the notes for the 3rd and 4th chaptar of HCI

 ## Done: